HildoBijl/stepwise/packages/skill-definition/README.md

 ## Links

 Links describe symmetric relationships between skills.
-Declaring a relationship at one participant is sufficient; `createSkillTree` adds the corresponding processed link to every participant.
+Declaring a relationship at one participant is sufficient; `createModuleTree` adds the corresponding processed link to every participant.

 ### Shorthand forms